 In 1961 the Grand Prize was awarded to John Coombs, of B.C.I. for his spectroscope, which he assembled and demonstrated.
 Later that year he entered his spectroscope at the Ontario Science Fair in Toronto.
 The 1962 Grand Prize winner was Vincent Miller, also of B.C.I.
 His exhibit, chosen out of the 60 projects, was a study in reproduction, with a schematic presentation of different stages in the development of an embryo.
 The Rotary representative that year was Dave Gale, who took over from Steve Tripp from 1961.
 Two other prize winners were Miss Beverly Davies’ “the origin of wave patterns in liquids” and “studies in interference of waves” – and Miss Hennesey’s “a scientific and historical approach to the study of the Parthenon”.
 The 1963 Fair was moved to the girls’ gym at B.C.I., with Mr. J. Bakker as secretary-treasurer.
 A total of 55 entries from seven schools were on display.
 The winner that year, was the runner up from the previous fair.

-Beverly Davies’ interest in Science was kindled by Mr. Blenn Shaver, her science teacher at B.C.I.
+Beverly Davies’ interest in science was kindled by Mr. Blenn Shaver, her science teacher at B.C.I.
 She first entered an exhibit on solar energy at the 1961 fair.
 The exhibit took first place in its category and was then shown at the Toronto District Science Fair.
 She began the summer to plan her next project on wave patterns, which also won her first prize in the category.
 She was one of the three local students selected to exhibit at the first Canada-wide Science Fair, held at Carleton University, Ottawa.

-The Science Fair and Hobby Show, operated fully by the Rotary Club, continued to be successful, educational and popular event for the next thirteen years, though, towards the end of some its lustre began to fade a bit.
+The Science Fair and Hobby Show, operated fully by the Rotary Club, continued to be successful, educational and popular event for the next thirteen years, though, towards the end of some its luster began to fade a bit.
 The costs of renting the facilities, utility bills, advertising and other costs were increasing with attendance remaining static.
 There was a desire amongst the Hobby Show participants to be able to sell their wares; an idea not favoured by the Rotary Club.
 In 1979, the final year of the even, only the Science Fair was held.
 The Rotary Club then decided to discontinue operating the Science Fair.
-Since then the schools themselves have run an annual science fair.
+Since then, the schools themselves have run an annual science fair.